CrowdStrike/crimson-falcon/docs/UserManagementApi.md

 api_instance = Falcon::UserManagementApi.new
 opts = {
-  filter: 'assigned_cids', # String | The filter expression that should be used to limit the results
+  filter: 'filter_example', # String | Filter using a query in Falcon Query Language (FQL).
+Supported filters: assigned_cids, cid, first_name, last_name, name, uid
   offset: 56, # Integer | The offset to start retrieving records from
   limit: 56, # Integer | The maximum records to return.
 [1-500]
-  sort: 'first_name|asc' # String | The property to sort by }
+  sort: 'cid_name|asc' # String | The property to sort by }

 begin